PostHog/posthog.com/contents/tutorials/go-analytics.md

 ### Capturing group events

 [Groups](/docs/product-analytics/group-analytics) are a powerful feature in PostHog that aggregate events based on entities, such as organizations or companies.
-They enable you to analyze insights at a entity-level, as opposed to a user-level.
 This is especially helpful for B2B SaaS apps, where often you want to view insights such as `number of active companies` or `company churn rate`.

 To enable group analytics, you'll need to [upgrade](https://us.posthog.com/organization/billing) your PostHog account to include them.
 This requires entering your credit card, but don't worry, we have a [generous free tier](/pricing) of 1 million events per month – so you won't be charged anything yet.